IHE/RAD.IRA/input/pagecontent/volume-1.md

 The Image Dis shall be capable of being launched by another application.
 It shall use the provided `hub.url` and `hub.topic` to join a reporting session and synchronize itself with the report context received.

 The Image Display shall be able to launch other applications and synchronize them to the same report context through the Hub.
 It shall have the following capabilities:
-- Configure the URL that it uses to connect to the Hub
-- Generate a unique session ID and start a new reporting session by subscribing to the Hub on its own
+- Start a new reporting session by generating a unique session ID and subscribing to the Hub on its own
 - Launch one or more actors and provide them the URL of the Hub actor as `hub.url` and the reporting session ID as `hub.topic`
-- Configure to initiate or terminate (or both) report context based on some business logic
+- Initiate or terminate (or both) report context based on some business logic

 > Note that the actual application launch method is out of scope of this profile See [Application Launch Scenarios and Session Discovery](https://build.fhir.org/ig/HL7/fhircast-docs/4-1-launch-scenarios.html) for more details.